Engin-Boot/get-started/quality-standards.md

 Simple code makes its intent obvious.
-Decomposition and Naming help a developer to know the objective without ambiguity.
+Decomposition and Naming help a developer to understand without ambiguity.

 Low duplication yields a single source of truth, reducing surprises during maintenance.

 Low function-complexity helps in testability as well.
-Towards this, the maximum cyclomatic complexity for a method is 3.
+Towards this, the cyclomatic complexity-limit for a method is 3.
 [This workflow](https://github.com/Engin-Boot/get-started/tree/master/workflow-files/complexity)
 implements such a limit.